Hexagon/blog/src/posts/2023-09-06_display_all_visitors_pointers.md

 ---
 layout: post.njk
-title: "Show Multiple Mouse Pointers on a Webpage"
+title: "Show All Visitor's Pointers on a Webpage"
 description: "Learn how to visualize mouse movement from every visitor on your webpage using Deno, WebSockets, and optional tools like Pup and Nginx."
 tags:
 - standalone